 - Plan ahead if you are making a large number of cookies.
 I made a schedule for how many batches I needed to make each week, and even which kinds I was making each week.
 That way I could plan accordingly for my grocery store runs.

 - You can make cookies ahead of time and freeze them once baked.
-Just pull them out a day or two in advance before serving or giving away.
+Just pull them out a day in advance before serving or giving away.

 I am sure there are other things I am forgetting, but I really did learn a lot during this month.
 I baked more than I could ever believe I would, but I really enjoyed it.
 There is just nothing better than getting to see the looks on people’s faces when they enjoy the treats you make.